Sushi Bake

 1. Preheat oven to 425°F (218°C).
 Grease a 13 x 9-inch casserole dish with 1 tbsp sesame oil.

-Seasoning the rice:
+Seasoning the Rice

 1. In a small saucepan, heat rice vinegar, sugar, and salt until the salt and sugar have dissolved, Remove from heat and set aside.